Love Island Australia is back for a second season and we cannot wait for more drama and single hotties looking for love.

 "During the first four or five days when we didn't know each other we had alcohol to break the ice, but then after that it was two glasses of wine a night.
 And we were sure it was watered down as well!
 I don't get that at all."

-Ahead of this year's UK version, contestants were given a handbook about consent before entering the villa and were banned from certain types of activities.
+Ahead of 2018's UK season, contestants were given a handbook about consent before entering the villa and were banned from certain types of activities.
 They were also given more information on contraceptives and offered post-sex counselling sessions if they so desired.

 In Australia, contestants stressed how much emphasis was put on consent and using protection.